hakan4vg/multiclient-broadunicast/readme.md

 # Multi-Client Chat Application

 ## Overview
-# This is a multi-client chat application using Rust, Tokio, Serde, and Crossterm.
+# This is a multi-client CLI chat application consisting of server and N number of clients using Rust, Tokio, Serde, and Crossterm.
 Made for a school project by Hakan Avgın.
 # https://github.com/hakan4vg/multiclient-broadunicast